anatawa12/AvatarOptimizer/.docs/content/docs/reference/remove-mesh-in-box/index.md

 ## Settings

-Click Add Box button at the bottom to add box.
+Adjust the value to add box.
 For each box, you can change the center Position, Size, and Rotation of the box.
-The center position is in local coordinate of the object.
+(In local coordinate)

 ![component.png](component.png)

-Click Edit This Box to show Gizmo to edit the box like above.
+Click `Edit This Box` to show Gizmo to edit the box like below.
 You can scale, move and rotate the box.

 <img src="gizmo.png" width="563">

 ## Example

-With boxes shown on upper/left image, meshes in the box will be removed as lower/right image shows.
+With boxes shown on upper image, meshes in the box will be removed as lower image shows.

 <img src="before.png" width="403">
 <img src="after.png" width="403">